jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

-# Specifications for the Management of Service Provider in Marketplace
+**Specifications for the Management of Service Provider in Marketplace**

 Chapter I Overview

+Article 1
-Article 1 **Purpose and Basis** In order to maintain the management order of the Cloud Marketplace platform and protect the legitimate rights and interests of Cloud Marketplace Service Provider and user, formulate the Code according to relevant agreements and rules of Agreement of JD Cloud Marketplace on Platform Service and Agreement for the Move-in of JD Cloud Marketplace Service Provider.
+**Purpose and Basis** In order to maintain the management order of the Cloud Marketplace platform and protect the legitimate rights and interests of Cloud Marketplace Service Provider and user, formulate the Code according to relevant agreements and rules of Agreement of JD Cloud & AI Marketplace on Platform Service and Agreement for the Move-in of JD Cloud & AI Marketplace Service Provider.

+Article 2
-Article 2 **Scope of Application** The Code applies to all Service Provider who use the Marketplace.
+**Scope of Application** The Code applies to all Service Provider who use the Marketplace.

+Article 3
-Article 3 **Level of Effectiveness** The Code is a lower rule of the Agreement for the Move-in of JD Cloud Marketplace Service Provider.
-If the Agreement for the Move-in of JD Cloud Marketplace Service Provider, it shall follow the provisions.
+**Level of Effectiveness** The Code is a lower rule of the Agreement for the Move-in of JD Cloud & AI Marketplace Service Provider.
+If the Agreement for the Move-in of JD Cloud & AI Marketplace Service Provider, it shall follow the provisions.
 If there are no provisions in the Agreement or special provisions in this Code, it shall be implemented in accordance with this Code.

 Chapter II Definition

+Article 4
-Article 4 Cloud Marketplace: It refers to the first platform run by JD Cloud for software and service transaction and delivery, which is responsible for the landing of various chain products of cloud ecology.
+Cloud Marketplace: It refers to the first platform run by JD Cloud & AI for software and service transaction and delivery, which is responsible for the landing of various chain products of cloud ecology.
 At present, more than a thousand ISV have moved in the Cloud Marketplace, providing users with software application and service relating to cloud computing products.
-There are many categories under JD Cloud Marketplace.
-JD Cloud will adjust the types and names of market categories from time to time.
-The specific categories will be based on the page display of JD Cloud Marketplace.
+There are many categories under JD Cloud & AI Marketplace.
+JD Cloud & AI will adjust the types and names of market categories from time to time.
+The specific categories will be based on the page display of JD Cloud & AI Marketplace.

-JD Cloud may adjust the JD Cloud Marketplace name, website and other display elements in a timely manner according to its own business development, and notify the service provider and user through announcements, intra-website message, emails and other effective means.
-These adjustments will not affect the rights and obligations of JD Cloud and the service provider and/or user under the Agreement.
+JD Cloud & AI may adjust the JD Cloud & AI Marketplace name, website and other display elements in a timely manner according to its own business development, and notify the service provider and user through announcements, intra-website message, emails and other effective means.
+These adjustments will not affect the rights and obligations of JD Cloud & AI and the service provider and/or user under the Agreement.

+Article 5
-Article 5 Marketplace Shop ("Shop"): refers to the virtual places where service providers display goods, charge or sell freely in the Marketplace platform.
+Marketplace Shop ("Shop"): refers to the virtual places where service providers display goods, charge or sell freely in the Marketplace platform.
 Each service provider can obtain shop authority and shop management authority at the same time when they move in the Marketplace.

+Article 6
-Article 6 Marketplace Commodity ("Commodity"): refers to the collective name of all software, images and services issued by the service provider in JD Cloud Marketplace.
+Marketplace Commodity ("Commodity"): refers to the collective name of all software, images and services issued by the service provider in JD Cloud & AI Marketplace.

+Article 7
-Article 7 Marketplace Service Provider ("Service Provider"): refers to enterprises or individuals that sell and/or provide software, images and services based on cloud computing and big data business to users through JD Cloud Marketplace.
-The sellers who sell goods directly to users and the service provider who provide actual services to users are collectively referred to as JD Cloud Marketplace Service Provider, including JD Cloud and third-party service provider.
+Marketplace Service Provider ("Service Provider"): refers to enterprises or individuals that sell and/or provide software, images and services based on cloud computing and big data business to users through JD Cloud & AI Marketplace.
+The sellers who sell goods directly to users and the service provider who provide actual services to users are collectively referred to as JD Cloud & AI Marketplace Service Provider, including JD Cloud & AI and third-party service provider.

+Article 8
-Article 8 Marketplace user ("end user", "user"): refers to enterprises or individuals who purchase and obtain software, images and services provided by service provider through the Marketplace platform.
+Marketplace user ("end user", "user"): refers to enterprises or individuals who purchase and obtain software, images and services provided by service provider through the Marketplace platform.

 Chapter III Move-in

 Article 9 **Move-in Conditions** When moves in Marketplace, the service provider needs to meet the following conditions at the same time:

-(1) A valid JD Cloud member account
+(1) A valid JD Cloud & AI member account

-(2) Passing JD Cloud Real-name Verification;
+(2) Passing JD Cloud & AI Real-name Verification;

 (3) It is necessary to provide the following information that is true and effective: